o3de/o3de.org/content/docs/user-guide/programming/components/create-component.md

         : public AZ::Component
     ```

     Editor components typically inherit from `EditorComponentBase`.
 These components enable you to have editor-specific functionality that is different than what's needed at runtime.
 You can implement editor functionality in the editor component, and runtime functionality in the runtime component counterpart.
-For more information and additional implementation requirements, refer to [Editor Components](./editor-components.md) later in this section.
+For more information and additional implementation requirements, refer to [Editor Components](./editor-components.md).

     Example editor component class: